-- Describe menu choices. - Prepare items as outlined in the Service Guide. - Present items to customer in attractive way. - Keep tables and seats clean and free from trash. - Adhere to the procedures outlined in the "National Café Service Guide" for proper food and beverage service.
+- Describe menu choices. - Prepare items as outlined in the Service Guide. - Present items to customer in attractive way. - Keep tables and seats clean and free from trash. - Adhere to the procedures outlined in the corresponding food service guide for proper food and beverage service.